 But the castle would later become a depot of sorts, where the Europeans would hold enslaved Africans from various West African kingdoms.
 After the beginning of the slave trade began, they converted the storerooms on the ground floor into dungeons.

 Elmina Castle boasts high defensive walls and a moat.
-Off the main courtyard, you’ll find a cell that held freedom fighters and anyone who resisted enslavement.
+Off the main courtyard, you’ll find a cell in Elmina castle that held freedom fighters and anyone who resisted enslavement.
 There are also six dungeons in total.
 Three held men and the other three, women.

-Like Cape Coast Castle, Elmina Castle also contains a Room of No Return and a Gate of No Return.
+Like This Castle, Elmina Castle also contains a Room of No Return and a Gate of No Return.
 Between five and ten men, chained to one another, inched sideways through a narrow opening to the awaiting ships on the other side.

 +233 20 179 6793